linode/docs/docs/networking/diagnostics/inspecting-network-information-with-netstat/index.md

 ### Show Extended Output

-The `-e` command line parameter tells `netstat` to show extended output, which will add the `User` and `Inode` columns to the displayed table (but only for network connections, not unix sockets).
+The `-e` command line parameter tells `netstat` to show extended output, which will add the `User` and `Inode` columns to the displayed table (but only for network connections, not Unix sockets).
 For example, this command will show extended output for a system's listening TCP connections:

     netstat -lte